dirkgroenen/SVGMagic/README.md

 ![ScreenShot](http://www.chriscullmann.com/wp-content/uploads/2013/04/svg-image-comparison.png)

-You can find more information about SVGMagic on [our website](http://svgmagic.bitlabs.nl/).
+You can find more information and demos on [our website](http://svgmagic.bitlabs.nl/).

 Installation
 ------------